-"Generative Music" is the term Brian Eno used and coined in 1995, whilst working with SSEYO Koan (built by us and superceded by Intermorphic Noatikl), to describe any music that is ever-different & changing, created by a system.
+"Generative Music" is the term Brian Eno used and coined in 1995, whilst working with SSEYO Koan (built by us and superceded by Intermorphic Noatikl which in turn is now evolving into Wotja), to describe any music that is ever-different & changing, created by a system.
 The term has since gone on to be used to refer to entirely random music mixes created by multiple simultaneous CD playback right through to full on live rule-based computer composition.

 Many people find generative music systems to be incredibly interesting.
 Musicians to academics enjoy using them, and creating with them.
 They can generate some completely unexpected, but wonderful, results.
 You might think that generative music, being generated by a system, would always sound formulaic and impersonal.
 What you find, instead, is that artists using their skill and judgement with parameter configurations, sound design and other choices can impose their own personality on the output, providing rich rewards for listeners through unique and live experiences.